johnpuddephatt/zerowaste/src/tips/big-clear-out-looking-for-volunteers.md

 There are several tasks and dates they need volunteer help for:

 * Flyer and Donation Bag Drop: 5th and 8th June.
 A map, PPE and canvas shoulder bags will be provided.
 * Donation collections: 14th, 21st and 28th June (Mondays).
-Volunteers will meet at of the three community meeting points at 12 noon to receive a briefing.
+Volunteers will meet at one of the three community meeting points at 12 noon to receive a briefing.
 After the briefing volunteers will help to round up donations so these can be easily accessed by the universities vans.

 If you are able to help please complete **[their form](https://forms.office.com/Pages/ResponsePage.aspx?id=qO3qvR3IzkWGPlIypTW3yx39Z9tJKexNs_Zg_1Z5dnBUMzRFTUs3QkFUU1Y3Q1BHSDZYWDdYQkVXWS4u)** including your name, mobile number, and the date or dates you are willing to help and they will be in touch with details.